Welcome to the Reception Class Page

 At Holy Family, we use the Read Write Inc Phonics scheme to learn to read and write initial letter sounds.
 Children will begin by learning phonemes and graphemes, followed by learning to segment and blend words.
 They will be assessed regularly and placed into a group that suits their ability.

 Then they will learn to read 'green words' and 'red words' (common exception words), continuing to develop reading fluency and accuracy.

-Parents, click here to watch a short video to help with blending the sounds together to read words (Fred talking).
+Parents, click the link below to watch a short video to help with blending the sounds together to read words (Fred talking).

 Here you will find fun learning ideas for 5 year old children to support their reading development.
 There are rhyming games, phonic games, memory games, listening games and much more.

 The following site has many free phonics games;